Information and resources on coronavirus (COVID-19)

-The Center for Innovation & Precision Dentistry is bridging Penn Dental Medicine and Penn’s School of Engineering and Applied Sciences with cutting-edge research and training to accelerate the development of new solutions and devices to address unmet needs in oral health, while also recruiting and training the next generation of leaders in these fields.
+The CiPD is bridging Penn Dental Medicine and Penn’s School of Engineering and Applied Sciences with cutting-edge research and training to accelerate the development of new solutions and devices to address unmet needs in oral health, while also recruiting the next generation of leaders in these fields.

-Oral diseases affect 3.9 billion people worldwide, ranging from preventable tooth decay, to life threatening cancers.
-CIPD will contribute important knowledge about how to diagnose diseases earlier, and treat them more effectively.
-From developing new classes of personalized biomedical tools, to finding means to prevent certain diseases all together, the Center will foster innovation in dental medicine, engineering and the applied sciences.
+Oral diseases affect 3.9 billion people worldwide, ranging from tooth decay and gum diseases to life threatening cancers.
+CiPD will advance the knowledge about how to diagnose diseases earlier, prevent and treat them more effectively.

 Department of Orthodontics, Division of Community Oral Health, Division of Pediatric Dentistry